WestJet: 2010–2016: Overseas expansion

 On November 15, 2013, WestJet announced their first destination in Europe.
 Seasonal service from St. John's, Newfoundland to Dublin, Ireland, would operate from June to October 2014.

 In January 2014, WestJet chartered an Atlas Air Boeing 747-400 to transport stranded passengers and luggage during the 2013 Central and Eastern Canada ice storm.
-The charter flew from Lester B. Pearson International Airport to Calgary International Airport.
+The charter flew from Toronto Pearson International Airport to Calgary International Airport.

 On July 7, 2014, WestJet announced that it was in the "advanced stages of sourcing" four wide-body aircraft that would begin flying by the fall of 2015.
 These would initially serve on the seasonal Alberta-Hawaii routes when WestJet's service agreement with Thomas Cook Airlines—who currently fly these routes on behalf of WestJet—expires in the spring of 2015.
 WestJet would take delivery of four Boeing 767-300ERs in summer 2015.
 WestJet took delivery of the first of these aircraft on August 27, 2015.

-On June 16, 2015, WestJet announced the launch service to London's Gatwick Airport which began on May 6, 2016.
+On June 16, 2015, WestJet announced the launch of service to London's Gatwick Airport on May 6, 2016.
 It is the carrier's third transatlantic destination after Dublin and Glasgow.
-The majority of flights to London uses the wide-body Boeing 767-300ER aircraft.
+The majority of flights to London use the wide-body 767-300ER aircraft.
 On September 15, 2015, WestJet flights to London direct from Edmonton, St. John's, Vancouver, Winnipeg (seasonal) Calgary and Toronto (year-round) went on sale to the public.
-During winter months, WestJet continues to serve the seasonal Edmonton - Maui, Calgary - Honolulu, and Calgary - Maui flights with the 767-300ER aircraft.
+During winter months, WestJet continued to serve the seasonal Edmonton - Maui, Calgary - Honolulu, and Calgary - Maui flights with the 767-300ER aircraft before their eventual retirement in 2020.